David N. Seidman

 David N. Seidman is an American materials scientist known for his work in atom-probe tomography and atomic-scale characterization of materials.
 He holds the title of Walter P. Murphy Professor Emeritus of Materials Science and Engineering at Northwestern University and is the founding and current director of the Northwestern University Center for Atom-Probe Tomography (NUCAPT).

 Early life and education

-Seidman was born in Brooklyn, New York, in 1938 to Charlie Seidman (1906-2002) and Jeannette Cohen Seidman (1908-2005).
+Seidman was born in Brooklyn, New York, in 1938 to Charles Seidman (1906-2002) and Jeannette Cohen Seidman (1908-2003).
 He attended Brooklyn Technical High School, graduating with honors in 1956.
 Seidman earned his Bachelor of Science in Physical Metallurgy and Physics from New York University in 1960 and his Master of Science in Physical Metallurgy in 1962.
 He completed his Ph.D. in Physical Metallurgy and Physics at the University of Illinois Urbana-Champaign in 1965 under the mentorship of Robert W. Balluffi, focusing on atomic defects in metals.